podium-lib/podium-lib.github.io/docs/api/layout.md

 ### .pathname()

 A helper method used to retrieve the `pathname` value that was set in the constructor.
-This can be handy to use when defining routes since the `pathname` set in the constructor must also be the base path for the layout's main content route
+This can be handy when defining routes since the `pathname` set in the constructor must also be the base path for the layout's main content route